-4. DURATION
+DURATION

-Once a case proceeds to trial, information that was designated as CONFIDENTIAL or maintained pursuant to this protective order used or introduced as an exhibit at trial becomes public and will be presumptively available to all members of the public, including the press, unless compelling reasons supported by specific factual findings to proceed otherwise are made to the trial judge in advance of the trial.
-See Kamakana, 447 F.3d at 1180-81 (distinguishing "good cause" showing for sealing documents produced in discovery from "compelling reasons" standard when merits-related documents are part of court record).
-Accordingly, the terms of this protective order do not extend beyond the commencement of the trial.
+7 Once a case proceeds to trial, information that was designated as CONFIDENTIAL or maintained pursuant to this protective order used or introduced 8 as an exhibit at trial becomes public and will be presumptively available to all 9 members of the public, including the press, unless compelling reasons supported by 10 specific factual findings to proceed otherwise are made to the trial judge in advance of the trial.
+See Kamakana, 447 F.3d at 1180-81 (distinguishing "good cause" 12 showing for sealing documents produced in discovery from "compelling reasons" standard when merits-related documents are part of court record).
+Accordingly, the 14 terms of this protective order do not extend beyond the commencement of the trial.
+15 compilations of Protected Material; and (3) any testimony, conversations, or presentations by Parties or their Counsel that might reveal Protected Material.